Fadiga de alarmes em hospitais

 What Is Alarm Fatigue in Hospitals?

-Alarm fatigue is a recognized patient safety hazard that occurs when clinical staff, most commonly nurses, are exposed to such a high volume of electronic alerts that their responsiveness to those alerts degrades over time.
+Alarm fatigue is a recognized patient safety hazard that occurs when clinical staff, most commonly nurses, are exposed to such a high volume of electronic alerts that their responsiveness degrades over time.
 The condition is not the result of negligence.
-It is the predictable outcome of a system designed to alert clinicians to every possible deviation from a set threshold, regardless of whether that deviation is clinically meaningful.
+It is the predictable outcome of a system designed to alert clinicians to every possible deviation, regardless of whether that deviation is clinically meaningful.

-The scale of alarm volume in clinical environments is difficult to overstate.
 ICU environments generate an exceptionally high density of alerts per patient per day, the majority of which do not require clinical action.
-A PMC review of alarm fatigue as a patient safety hazard confirms that 85% to 90% of hospital alarms are false or nonactionable, a figure that has remained consistent across multiple studies and clinical settings.
+A PMC review of alarm fatigue as a patient safety hazard confirms that 85% to 90% of hospital alarms are false or nonactionable, a figure consistent across multiple studies and clinical settings.

-A 2025 mixed-methods study published in PubMed recorded 119,158 alarms during the pre-intervention monitoring period in a single ICU unit.
-That volume translates directly into cognitive overload for nursing staff: each alarm demands attention, triage, and a response decision, and when the vast majority of those alarms prove clinically irrelevant, the brain begins to discount them as background noise.
+A 2025 mixed-methods study published in PubMed recorded 119,158 alarms in a single ICU unit during the pre-intervention period.
+Each alarm demands attention, triage, and a response decision.
+When the vast majority prove irrelevant, the brain begins to discount them as background noise.

 The Scale of the Alarm Fatigue ProblemAHRQ · PubMed · PMC · Johns Hopkins